Views expressed by the host on this program documented to be almost always 99.7% of the time right.

 Being an American means that banks can't screw you.

-Being an American means that Obama's government's gonna take care of all of us who get ripped off by a corner drug store to big mall and the bank.
+Being an American means that Obama's government's going to take care of all of us who get ripped off by a corner drugstore to big mall and the bank.

-And and he'll do it as we get closer to the election.
+And he'll do it as we get closer to the election.

-The story of the New York Times, big income losses for those near retirement.
+The story in the New York Times: big income losses for those near retirement.

 Americans nearing retirement age.